marceljuenemann/schach.world/dev/setup.md

 - Stop docker: `docker compose down`
 - The database is stored in `var/database/`.
 If you want to reinitialize your local database (i.e. delete all data you added!), you can just delete this folder and then restart the docker container.

+SSH into webserver: `docker exec -it nsv-webserver /bin/bash`

 ## Credits